telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-home-lists.md

     <h3>Featured Artist: <span data-bind="text: featuredArtistName"></span></h3>

 The `featuredArtistAlbums` and `topSellingAlbums` properties of the view model are both set to the [Kendo UI DataSources](http://demos.telerik.com/kendo-ui/web/datasource/index.html) that will pull remote data from our WCF Data Service.
-In the case of the `featuredArtistAlbums` data source, there is additional code specified that enabled server-side filtering by artist name, which is using OData.
+In the case of the `featuredArtistAlbums` data source, there is additional code specified that enabled server-side filtering by artist name, which is using oData.

 ## Add the Image Rotator